pffreitas/resume/README.md

 This is the repository for my CV.
-Found it at https://pffreitas.github.io/resume/
+Find it at https://pffreitas.github.io/resume/